-You have actually been working with algebra since you were three and began to notice patterns (red dog, blue cat, red dog, blue cat…).
-The patterns we are going to work with now are just a little more complex and may take more brain power.
+Good news: you've actually been working with algebra since you were three and began to notice patterns (red dog, blue cat, red dog, blue cat…).
+The patterns we're going to work with now are just a little more complex and may take more brain power.
 Patterns are the beginning of algebra.

 There are endless types of patterns and methods for solving patterns.
-You mostly have been working with simple arithmetic (patterns involving adding or subtracting a number each time) or geometric patterns (ones involving multiplying or dividing by a number).
+We've mostly been working with simple arithmetic (patterns involving adding or subtracting a number each time) or geometric patterns (ones involving multiplying or dividing by a number).

-Here are three common types of patterns you may have seen.
+Here are three common types of patterns we've seen.

 Look Out: an exponential pattern is actually a type of geometric pattern.
 However, to help explain things, we made them a subcategory.